 Savings: $120 per month.
 Putting $20,000 into the loan would reset the payment to $1,079, saving you $120 per month.

 If you are late on your payments and are going through a financial hardship, you may be eligible to modify terms of your loan (such as rate, term, or principal balance) to make it more affordable.
 The goal of these programs is to allow borrowers to stay in their homes and continue making their monthly payments.
 Not everyone qualifies for these types of programs, but if you do, they can save you a lot of money.
 To find out if you qualify, contact the servicer of your mortgage or visit the Making Home Affordable eligibility site.

 Savings: Varies.
 It can reduce your interest rate to as low as 2 percent, extend your term to 40 years, or reduce your principal.

 7. Refinance Your Mortgage

-The most common way to save money is by refinancing your mortgage to a lower interest rate.
+The most common way to save money is by refinancing your mortgage to a lower interest rate through a company such as SoFi (learn more).
 Reducing your rate can lower your monthly payment and help you save on interest payments.
 However, there are costs associated with refinancing so you want to be sure you are going to save enough to cover the refinancing fees.
 Zillow Mortgage Marketplace allows borrowers to shop for the lowest mortgage rates, without sharing any personal contact information with lenders.
 Borrowers can compare rates, loan programs, and lender ratings and reviews, and then calculate if refinancing makes sense before contacting a lender.
 With rates at historic lows, if you can refinance, and you haven’t already, you should.

 Savings: $126 per month.
 By lowering your interest rate to 5 percent, you would have a payment of $1,073 which would save you $126 per month.
 If the refinance costs $5,000, you would recoup the fees after 40 months.